This bowl of ramen is certainly Not Your College Ramen of yester years? It’s layered with incredible flavors, textures and deliciousness!

 - To two large serving bowls, evenly divide the vegetables, noodles, meat and broth.
 Top with desired toppings.

-Tips and Substitutions
+Pro Tips and Substitutions

-- Season chicken breasts or thighs with salt and pepper or desired seasonings.
+- Chicken: Season chicken breasts or thighs with salt and pepper or desired seasonings.
 Place in 4 cups broth chicken broth in a stockpot or Crockpot.
 Crockpot cook on low 5-6 hours or high 3-4.
 Shred and use chicken broth for ramen bowl base.

 Frequently Asked Questions

-- Traditional ramen uses wheat-based, alkaline noodles.
+Traditional ramen uses wheat-based, alkaline noodles.
 You can also use instant ramen noodles for convenience.
 Cook in the broth per package time directions.

-- How do I cook the ramen noodles perfectly?
-A: Boil the noodles according to the package instructions.
+Boil the noodles according to the package instructions.
 Generally, it takes 2-4 minutes for fresh noodles and 3-5 minutes for dried ones.
 Avoid overcooking to maintain the desired texture.

-- Yes, you can prepare the broth ahead of time and store it in the refrigerator for a few days or freeze it for longer storage.
+Yes, you can prepare the broth ahead of time and store it in the refrigerator for a few days or freeze it for longer storage.

-- Absolutely!
+Absolutely!
 Use vegetable broth and opt for plant-based protein sources like tofu or seitan.
 Load up with various veggies for a delicious vegan ramen.

-- There are gluten-free ramen noodles and Asian sauces on the market that can be used to make a ramen bowl gluten-free.
+There are gluten-free ramen noodles and Asian sauces on the market that can be used to make a ramen bowl gluten-free.

-More Recipes Like This
+More Easy Asian-Inspired Recipes

 - Sweet and Crunchy Ramen Salad